 1. Cleanses your digestion- The majority of health professionals report that warm water is better for digestion than cold water.
 Research from the European Journal of Pharmaceutical and Medical Research reports that drinking cold water can make your blood vessels smaller and thereby restrict your ability to digest food at its best.
 Plus some studies definitely recommend people do not drink cold water during a meal because it can limit digestion.

-ccording to Ayurvedic medicine, it’s good to start the day drinking warm water – because it’s believed to help stimulate bowel movements and aid constipation.2.
-Helpful With Constipation: A
+2. Helpful With Constipation: According to Ayurvedic medicine, it’s good to start the day drinking warm water – because it’s believed to help stimulate bowel movements and aid constipation.

 3. Helpful In Anti-Aging: As you probably already know toxins in the body can speed up the aging process.
 Drinking warm water is reported to help flush out toxins from your body – plus aids in repairing the skin cells that are affected by harmful free radicals.
 Plus drinking warm water is reported to be better at increasing blood flow to the skin.
 In fact various reports state that the hotter the liquid, the better the increased blood flow to the skin.